pradyunsg/pradyunsg.github.io/content/blog/2023-01-14-python-packaging-organisation.md

 benefit of being a PyPA project is the ability to use the PSF as a fiscal sponsor and the ability to say that it's a "PyPA project".

+Practically, the PyPA serves as ["a body to hammer out & maintain interoperability specifications"][pypa-hammer-specs] for Python packaging.
+The PyPA also includes foundational tools that are used in the Python packaging ecosystem, like `pip` and `setuptools`.

 ## Relationship with "Python Core"

 (I'm using "Core Python" to refer to the Python language and standard library,